Pornography is Harmful for Some People

 Proceed with caution.

 For many years, I remained largely neutral on the question of whether pornography is harmful.
-As a certified sex therapist, I believed there was a place for pornography in some individuals’ and couples’ lives—if it was used intentionally, openly, and in moderation.
+As a certified sex therapist, I believed there was a place for erotica in some individuals’ and couples’ lives—if it was used intentionally, openly, and in moderation.

 But over time, my clinical experience has shifted my perspective.